carlosnavarroc/carlosnavarroc.github.io/_pages/teaching.md

 author_profile: true
 sitemap: true
 ---
-- **Institutions:** University of Chile, Universidad Santo Tomás, Universidad Andrés Bello
+- **Institutions:** University of Chile, Universidad Santo Tomás, Universidad Andrés Bello, Universidad del Desarrollo.
 - **Position:** Lecturer / Professor
 - **Duration:** 2015 – Present
 _One of my greatest passions is teaching.
 As both my parents are educators, I understand how challenging and rewarding it is to engage others in their learning process._